ZianZengUH/Saber_Quest_UE4/README.md

 _The dramatic, sorrowful score follows your every move, whispering of the love you lost, the vengeance that drives you.
 Is this your redemption, or just a cycle of endless despair?
 The past won’t stay buried, and neither will they._

-_Built-in **Unreal Engine 4** for **Meta Quest 3**, Echoes of the Fallen delivers a raw, immersive combat experience where time and fate are your greatest enemies.
+_Echoes of the Fallen delivers a raw, immersive combat experience where time and fate are your greatest enemies.
 Fight.
 Survive.
 End it._
 ___________________________________________________________________________________________

 A VR action game built in **Unreal Engine 4** for **Meta Quest 3**, where time fractures between day and night in a desolate desert.
 Use your **hands to grab and throw objects**, and wield a **lightsaber to fight off relentless zombies** as you uncover the tragic past that led you here.

 ---